sampollard/reduce-error/notes.md

 ```
 to the function signatures.
 This means the values are uninitialized and
 _garbage_ but at least it builds.
 Another important thing is you need to
-make sure elpa and eignenkernel are both built with `smpif90`, not `mpif90`
+make sure elpa and eignenkernel are both built with `smpif90`, not `mpif90`.

+That didn't work, so I commented them out.

 Then you can run with
 ```